bjoerne2/social-sharing-toolkit/readme.txt

 * Myspace
 * Hyves
 * App.net
+* Gmail
+* AOL
+* Evernote
+* Hotmail
+* Instapaper
+* Mail.ru
+* Pocket
+* Sonico
+* vkontakte
+* Weibo
+* Yahoo Mail
+* Yammer.

-On Tweet and Buffer buttons you can specify a Twitter handle which is then appended to the tweet a visitor sends (like "... via @WordPress").
+On Tweet button you can specify a Twitter handle which is then appended to the tweet a visitor sends (like "... via @WordPress").
 An email send button is also included.

 You can decide which networks to support on your blog, where the buttons will appear (either above or below the content).
 Through drag and drop you can easily change the order in which the buttons appear.